Spine and Back Pain

 Cause: Osteoarthritis in the spine occurs when the cartilage between two bones in the spine becomes inflamed and degenerates, causing the bones to begin to rub together, creating bone spurs and pain.
 Flexibility and range of motion decrease progressively.
 Some causes of osteoarthritis include repetitive motions, continual heavy lifting, advanced age, obesity, and being genetically predisposed.
 Other conditions such as diabetes, rheumatoid arthritis and gout can also contribute to osteoarthritis.

 Diagnosis: If you experience persistent back pain or stiffness for two weeks or more, you may wish to consult with an orthopaedic physician.
-A consultation with a practitioner at The Center for Orthopaedic Innovation at St. Luke’s Medical Center includes reviewing your medical and family history, performing a physical exam, and running medical tests.
+A consultation with a practitioner at St. Luke’s Medical Center includes reviewing your medical and family history, performing a physical exam, and running medical tests.
 A bone scan might also be ordered.
 Accurately diagnosing spinal osteoarthritis is important in order to properly treat the condition.
 While there is no cure, therapies and early intervention may alleviate symptoms and provide for the best possible quality of life.

 Treatment: Being proactive with treatments such as exercise, stretching, yoga or Pilates may provide relief.
 Gentle exercises will help the vertebrae stay healthy and reduce stiffness.
 If the osteoarthritis becomes severe and causes nerve impingement, surgery may be recommended.